Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Status: Paralysis 1 for 40 IC, Special
  - Tags: Energy, Contact

-Effects: Any time you are struck by an unarmed melee attack or metallic melee weapon, this technique 'discharges', dealing its damage to them automatically (which can't wound), along with the above status roll.
+Effects: Any time you are struck by an unarmed attack or melee weapon attack, this technique 'discharges', dealing its damage to them automatically (which can't wound), along with the above status roll.
+In the case of weapon attacks, the damage is halved.

 If they hit you again while still suffering from the Paralysis of this technique, its severity is increased by 1, but its duration is not refreshed.

 This technique can be negated by effects which state they prevent on-contact effects, but will counter (and is not stopped by) Doryu Ken.